kafipointers/tailwind-randomizer/CONTRIBUTING.md

 ## Documentation

-The documentation for this project is located in the `./packages/randomizer/README.md` for now.
+The documentation for this project is located in the [randomizer package](./packages/randomizer/README.md`).

 ## Commit Convention